 The Southern section involves upgrading Tonkin Highway between Collier Road and Benara Road and construction of a single-point grade-separated interchange at Collier Road; construction of a grade-separated roundabout interchange at Morley Drive; and grade separation of the Benara Road intersection (with no connection to the Tonkin Highway).

-In particular, the project will improve Western Australian freight efficiency by introducing an alternative north-south freight route, relieving pressure on the Great Northern Highway through the Swan Valley.
+In particular, the project will improve Western Australia's freight efficiency by introducing an alternative north-south freight route connection, relieving pressure on the Great Northern Highway through the Swan Valley.

-This project will provide a continuous connection from the Perth Airport area to Muchea.
+This project will provide a continuous connection from the Perth International Airport area to Muchea on the Great Northern Highway.

-Construction commenced in June 2016 and is anticipated to be complete by mid-2019.
+Construction commenced in June 2016 and is anticipated to be complete in mid-2019.